Tricia-Lang/portfolio-school/README.md

 # portfolio-school
-Portfolio of work done in graduate school
+Portfolio of work done in school